Form: Encrusting in thin irregular patches.

-Spicules: The largest megascleres are tylostyles (a) 1500-2700Ám long.
-The surface brushes consist of slender oxea or anisoxea (b) 440-1140Ám, often with a slight central swelling or tyle.
-The microscleres are euasters (c) 21-45Ám diameter.
+Spicules: The largest megascleres are tylostyles (a) 1500-2700μm long.
+The surface brushes consist of slender oxea or anisoxea (b) 440-1140μm, often with a slight central swelling or tyle.
+The microscleres are euasters (c) 21-45μm diameter.
 Compared with Stelligera spp. these asters have fewer rays, and are more irregular in shape.

 Habitat: Usually in deep water, (25m+) both in sheltered locations and in exposed sites.
 Found in Lough Hyne on vertical rockfaces with heavy siltation.

-Distribution: Recorded from the channel coast of France, the Mediterranean and the Azores.
+Distribution: Described from the west coast of Sweden, this species is recorded from the channel coast of France and the Mediterranean.
 Recent records from Lough Hyne, Cork, where it is quite common on vertical rockfaces, and from vertical rock on the Dingle peninsula, Co.
 Kerry, and St. John's Point, Co.
 Donegal.
 Probably more common than records suggest.

-Identity: The external appearance, of an irregular thin yellow encrustation, is not very distinctive.
+Identity: Previously known as Paratimea constellata, that species is confined to deep water.
+The external appearance, of an irregular thin yellow encrustation, is not very distinctive.
 The spiculation, including surface brushes and euasters, is very distinctive.
 Timea species also have euasters, but no surface brushes of oxea.